saugat077/SparkFund/readMe.md

 Sparkfund .
-A crowdfunding project.
+A crowdfunding project using Khaltiintergration ?